 Radio Amateur Exams

-The South African Radio League (SARL) has been kind to assist the NARL by offering candidate Namibian Radio Amateurs to write their exams in Windhoek.
+The South African Radio League (SARL) has been kind to assist the NARL by offering candidate Namibian Radio Amateurs to write RAE exams in Windhoek and as of March 2023 in Walvis Bay as well.

-Exams are booked via the Namibian Amateur Radio League (NARL) and the exam dates coincides with the published exam dates of the SARL.
-Please make use of the Contact Us page to get in touch with the NARL regarding exam bookings.
-Applicable fees must be paid to the NARL to secure the booking.
+Exams are booked directly online via the South African Amateur Radio League (SARL) and the exam dates coincides with the published exam dates of the SARL.
+The registration fees must be paid to the SARL as instructed on the SARL website.

 The Radio Amateur Exam (RAE) consists of 2 parts.
 First part is an legislative exam paper testing you knowledge about the Communication Act and the second exam paper test your Electronic and Radio knowledge.